 Geierlay - Suspension Bridge

 Geierlay is one of the most picturesque bridges in Germany.
-It's very popular to visit if in the Hunsrück area.
+It's a half-day trip to the popular suspension bridge if you are in the Hunsrück area, at river Moselle, Eltz Castle, or as a good stopover.
 The bridge is open 24/7.
-The so-called visitor center is opened each day from 10 am to 4 pm except Tuesdays.
-Don't expect too much of it.
-Unfortunately, they don't provide you with lots of information in English.
+The visitor terminal is opened each day from 10 am to 4 pm and provides a map in different languages.

-It's ridiculously crowded during the summer and at weekends, especially on sunny days.
+It's utterly crowded during the summer and weekends are the worst, especially on sunny days.
 In autumn the views are just spectacular with the fall foliage.
-To avoid the crowds visit the bridge early morning or late evening in the summer.
-Fewer visitors in winter only.
+To avoid the crowds, visit the bridge early morning or late in the evening in the summer.
+Very few visitors in winter only.

 Tip for photographers; The sunlight is best in the evening.
 The sunset is just gorgeous here.